-Personally, I think that when companies make monthly billing errors such as this that they should refund the customer in cash.
+When companies make monthly billing errors such as this, they should refund the customer in cash.

-If you are in dire need of the money they took by mistake explain your situation to them.
+If you need the money, they took it by mistake explain your situation to them.

-Once you get ahead return the money back to balance your monthly bills and emergency savings account.
+Once you get ahead, return the money to balance your monthly bills and emergency savings account.

-The reason why she was charged the extra $100 was due to not following the procedure by an employee.
+She was charged the extra $100 because she did not follow the procedure by an employee.

 - No one opened the box to confirm how many items were in the box and assumed only 1 when there were 3.

 Customer service had to put us on hold to speak with a manager who tried to track down the missing devices.